nens/threedi-docs/source/e_klondike_workflow.rst

 Adding the schematisation to your QGIS project
 ----------------------------------------------
 In order to upload the new schematisation to the management screens, the sqlite has to be loaded into your Modeller Interface.
 This can be done by clicking the 'Select 3Di results' button (|addresults|) and selecting the sqlite at the above mentioned file location.
+The 'Select 3Di results' button can be found in the 3Di toolbar or via Plugins -> 3Di toolbox -> Select 3Di results.

 .. note::
     Please note that, so far, your schematisation only contains the minimum required information to be uploaded to the management screens.